PydPiper/pylightxl/doc/source/index.rst

 - Does not support ``.xls`` files (Microsoft Excel 2003 and older files)

-- Writer does not support anything other than cell data (no graphs, images, macros, formatting will be saved)
+- Writer does not support anything other than cell data (no graphs, images, macros, formatting)

 - Does not support worksheet cell data more than 536,870,912 cells (32-bit list limitation)

 .. toctree::